alainstalder/vintage/README.md

 which was only 160 x 160 pixels back then, was quite a challenge, and I am proud of the result.

+You can still run Delphi today (at least in 2024) by running PalmOS in an emulator like, for example, PHEM on Android devices.

 Some things you can find here in the [PalmOS directory](PalmOS):

 * [**ZIP file**](PalmOS/collections/Delphi-astrolib-collection-2018.zip)